guojenman/react-obs/README.md

 ## goals
 * Familiar - useState() like API
-* Render individual components in response to state and no other component
 * No magic, just streams
+* Render only components whose values that have changed, no other components are re-rendered
 * Don't need to know rxjs to use with react-obs, but you can if you want to
-* Tiny
+* Small, minimal library

 ## install
 ```